William Norman Ewer

-(William) Norman Ewer (22 October 1885 – 25 January 1977) was a British journalist, remembered mostly now for a few lines of verse.
-He was prominent as a writer on foreign affairs for the Daily Herald of London.
+(William) Norman Ewer CBE (22 October 1885 – 25 January 1977) was a British journalist, remembered mostly now for a few lines of verse.
+He was prominent as a writer on foreign affairs for the Daily Herald of London, and was accused of being a Soviet agent.

 Early life

 He was the only son of William Thomas Ewer, a silk merchant, and his wife Julia Stone, born at Hornsey in north London.
 He studied at Merchant Taylors' School, Northwood and Trinity College, Cambridge, where he read mathematics for Part I of the Tripos (emerging as fifteenth Wrangler) and history for Part II.
 At Cambridge he was a member of the Fabian Society, where he made a lifelong friend in Alfred Louis Bacharach.

 Ewer became secretary to Maurice de Forest, through whom he met George Lansbury.
 His employer de Forrest opposed the United Kingdom's participation in World War I; Ewer was a pacifist and conscientious objector, and a lecturer for the Union of Democratic Control.
 An occasion in 1915 on which he spoke in pacifist terms for the UDC at East Finchley Methodist Church drew attention to him from MI5.

 Ewer was part of a group of National Guilds League members supportive of the October Revolution of 1917.
 Along with Robin Page Arnot, Rajani Palme Dutt, William Holmes, Will Mellor and Ellen Wilkinson, Ewer formed the Guild Communists, which became a founding element of the Communist Party of Great Britain (CPGB).